Finding the right quality fit

 Also, in order to maintain compliance with medical safety regulations on technology used in manufacturing, medi needed to validate its software to demonstrate its reliability and effectiveness.
-The homegrown system was outdated and medi was uncertain if it could satisfy the strict validation requirements.
-Rather than continue with its homegrown software, medi sought a new solution that could drive quality improvements and increase efficiency, while at the same time facilitating the validation process.
+The homegrown system was outdated, and medi was uncertain whether it could satisfy the strict validation requirements.
+Rather than continue with its homegrown software, medi sought a new solution that could drive quality improvements and increase efficiency while facilitating the validation process.

-With InfinityQS’ Dynamic Scheduler, medi’s operators obtain a shop-floor checklist for scheduled quality checks and receive notifications when data collection is needed.
+With InfinityQS’s Dynamic Scheduler, medi’s operators now obtain a shop-floor checklist for scheduled quality checks and receive notifications when data collection is needed.
 Dynamic Scheduler automatically notifies key personnel if data collection is not performed, ensuring quality checks are completed in a timely manner.

-To reduce the amount of manual input and ultimately save over 500 labor hours per year, medi integrated a number of its machines with ProFicient, to collect data across its departments, including knitting, dyeing, sewing, finishing, returns and final inspection. medi even integrated some machines to feed measurements directly into the database.
-A key integration is with the CMD-100 machine, which checks stockings’ compression. medi’s stockings have multiple levels of compression tolerance that are dependent upon the severity of affliction—it is important to make sure there is not too much compression, which can be harmful.
+To reduce manual input, save over 500 labor hours per year, and improve data collection, medi integrated a number of its machines with ProFicient: knitting, dyeing, sewing, finishing, returns, and final inspection.
+In some cases, medi enabled measurements to feed directly into the database.
+A key integration is with the CMD-100 machine, which checks stocking compression. medi’s stockings have multiple levels of compression to accommodate different severities of affliction; too much compression can be harmful.

-In the returns department, quality assurance managers are using ProFicient to track returns and customer complaints, such as whether stockings are too tight or too long, are susceptible to holes, or if they have inaccurate product measurements. medi can then export this information into a graph, like a Pareto chart, to identify patterns and pinpoint which items are producing a high number of returns or complaints.
-From there, medi can make corrections to the processes involving the products in question.
+In the returns department, quality assurance managers use ProFicient to track returns and customer complaints (stockings too tight or too long, susceptible to holes, or with inaccurate measurements). medi can then review a Pareto chart to identify patterns and pinpoint which items are producing a high number of returns or complaints.
+From there, medi can make corrections to their processes.

-medi also uses ProFicient in its final inspection department where the company requires 100 percent inspection of its stockings.
-Inspectors can now easily scan a barcode that pulls a stocking’s measurements from the database, which allows them to quickly determine if it passes or fails the inspection.
+medi also uses ProFicient in its final inspection department, where the company requires 100% inspection of its stockings.
+Inspectors can now easily scan a barcode that pulls a stocking’s measurements from the database, enabling a quick pass-or-fail determination.

-In addition to streamlining compliance with industry regulations, InfinityQS ProFicient has helped medi gain control over product quality and safety with a systematic approach to data collection.
-With this information and advanced reporting capabilities, quality assurance managers are better able to make data-based, informed decisions that drive continuous improvement.
+In addition to streamlining regulatory compliance, ProFicient has helped medi gain control over product quality and safety with a systematic approach to data collection.
+With advanced reporting capabilities, quality assurance managers are better able to make data-based, informed decisions that drive continuous improvement.

-The software has also enabled medi to instill a more preventative—rather than responsive—approach to maintaining its equipment and processes by monitoring error codes and addressing them with Assignable Cause and Corrective Action.
-Errors codes can help to indicate if a machine requires maintenance or if it is about to break down.
+By monitoring error codes and addressing them with Assignable Cause and Corrective Action, medi takes a more preventative — rather than responsive — approach to maintaining its equipment and processes.
+Error codes can help indicate if a machine requires maintenance or is about to break down.
 If a specific machine is repeatedly producing errors, a report is issued and quality assurance managers can notify mechanics to address the problem before the machine fails.
-Previously, it took four hours to generate a report, whereas it now takes between five and 10 minutes.
+Previously, generating such reports took four hours; now, it takes between five and 10 minutes.

 Also, ProFicient has helped medi minimize errors and paperwork by increasing the accuracy and efficiency of data collection.
 Without the need to correct errors or enter duplicate data, medi estimates that it is saving 300-350 man-hours per year.
 Moreover, the company achieved a return on investment (ROI) within 10 months of implementing the software.

-Looking ahead, medi plans to introduce ProFicient’s Data Management System to gather and compare quality-related data from multiple departments for real-time insight into its manufacturing processes. medi also hopes to implement lot genealogy to trace the root causes of quality issues back to suppliers and vendors.
+medi plans to introduce ProFicient’s Data Management System to gather and compare quality-related data from multiple departments for real-time insight into its manufacturing processes. medi also hopes to implement ProFicient's Lot Genealogy to trace the root causes of quality issues back to suppliers and vendors.

-Sedrick Bigelow, quality assurance manager, medi Manufacturing, said, “InfinityQS ProFicient was an ideal fit for replacing our homegrown quality system.
+Sedrick Bigelow, medi’s Quality Assurance Manager, said, “InfinityQS ProFicient was an ideal fit for replacing our homegrown quality system.
 It not only met our initial requirements for software validation and ease of use, but has also extended our data collection and reporting capabilities to support our continuous improvement efforts.
 We are able to use the insight, or Manufacturing Intelligence, acquired from the data we collect to continue ensuring customer satisfaction and safety.”